 A combination of a Brand Protection technology solution and subject matter expertise is needed to overcome issues flagged in your Social Media Audit.

-- This is where you need a tech solution combined with Brand Protection Analyst team to remove these risks using your IP assets and industry knowledge as the tools.
+Remove – Combination of both Brand Protection technology and expertise.
+This is where you need a tech solution combined with Brand Protection Analyst team to remove these risks using your IP assets and industry knowledge as the tools.

-Target Customer Profiles – does this effect you?
+Target Customer Profiles – does this effect your business?

-- If you have a global brand presence then it is likely that you will be exposed to some of the risks mentioned with many brands running over many SM platforms across many geographies.
+- If you have a global brand presence then it is likely that you will be exposed to some of the risks mentioned with many brands running over many Social Media platforms across many geographies.

-- This is exacerbated if you have a large decentralized management of your SM presence or outsource your SM management to external agents.
+- This is exacerbated if you have a large decentralized management of your Social Media presence or outsource your Social Media management to external agents.

 In this Whiteboard Tutorial, we’ve outlined what a Social Media Audit is, discussed why it is important, and listed the key benefits to your business.

-To conclude, the core goals of conducting a SM Audit are:
+To conclude, the core goals of conducting a Social Media Audit are:

 - Identifying risks to consumers and your brand image/reputation